Points of Interest: What to See and Places to Visit in Hungary

 Table of Contents

-Budapest is Hungary’s capital city and, also, the largest city in the country.
+Budapest is the capital city and, also, one of the largest cities in Hungary.
 It is said that Budapest reflects the history of Hungary that can be seen in the city’s buildings.
 The capital city of Hungary is famous for its wide range of hot water baths – from Turkish era to modern era public bathhouses – that allows visitors to experience the uniqueness of Hungarian culture.

 To sum up, Budapest is a stunning place for grand night sights and, probably, the most beautiful city in a whole Hungary.